HackerN64/F3DEX3/README.md

   lights, you must use `SPAmbient` to write the ambient light, as discussed above.
 Note that you can now load all your lights with one command, `SPSetLights`.
-- `G_MV_POINT` has been removed.
-This was not used in any command; it would have likely been used for debugging to copy vertices from DMEM to examine them.
-  This does not affect `g*SPModifyVertex`, which is still supported, though this is moved to Overlay 4 (see below) so it will be slower than in F3DEX2.

 ### Binary Display List Compatibility